 The Math Department requires an exam for placement in many courses.
-Based on your math placement exam score, the Mathematics Department will enter a BMAT score into your Banner student record.
+Based on your exam results, the department will enter a BMAT score into your Banner student record.
 Your BMAT score

 - You will not be allowed to attempt the exam without your UH Student ID or an official picture ID.

-- Phones and calculators are not allowed.
+- Phones and calculators are NOT allowed.

-- Bring a pencil.
+- Bring a pencil for scratch work.

 - Your score on the exam is valid for one year.

 On-campus Math Placement Exams

 In person exams no longer require face masks or other COVID/health restrictions.
 All other requirements listed in the Basic Rules above will be enforced.
 Reservations are strongly

 recommended, but we also accommodate all walk-ins if possible based on seating availability.